Search engine optimization is an ever changing and evolving beast.

 Can you rank without it for competitive terms?
 NO

 A simple and resounding NO!

 Sure, on-site factors will matter to Google—but nothing will hold the relevance and significance that a good set of backlinks will provide.

-Unless you know how to acquire these backlinks in a natural looking way, the time frames that are acceptable to link out to your website, how many links to provide, the anchor text to use, the types of websites to link from, and how to assess the power and relevance of these referring websites then you are very much advised to leave the back-linking to an expert.
+And unless you know how to acquire these backlinks in a natural looking way, the time frames that are acceptable to link out to your website, how many links to provide, the anchor text to use, the types of websites to link from, and how to assess the power and relevance of these referring websites then you are very much advised to leave the back-linking to Atlanta SEO companies like YEAH!
+Local.

 After all—one mistake too many and your website could disappear from the Google SERPS for good.